Last Updated on

 - The Health of the Twins: Whether both are healthy enough to withstand the surgery.

 - Vital Organs: Whether or not the twins are sharing any vital organs, such as the heart.

 - Reconstructive Surgery: What all kinds of reconstructive surgeries will be required after the separation surgery?

-- Success Ratio: What is the success ratio of the separation surgery?
+- Success Rate: What is the success rate of the separation surgery?

 In some cases, separation surgery becomes the only option.
 This may happen in situations where the internal organs are not strong enough to support both the babies or where one of the twins is too weak to survive.

 In a case where separation surgery is not feasible or the parents decide not to go ahead with the surgery, your doctor and other specialists can give suggestions on how to live a normal life with conjoined twins.
 There are many cases where conjoined twins are not separated and they spend their life staying connected.

 5. Follow-up Care

 Either the twins stay connected or are separated from each other; they will have to keep going for regular medical check-ups.
 In most cases, surgery or other methods of treatments are suggested, which require regular monitoring by the doctors.